geopm/geopm/service/README.rst

 enables access through these allow lists.
 It is recommended that all manipulation of these files should be done through the GEOPM Service with the ``geopmaccess`` command line tool.

+By convention, all control settings can be read by requesting the signal that shares the same name as the control.
+Note that when adding a control name to the access list for writing, the administrator is implicitly providing read access to the control setting as well.

 Opening a Session